 Inefficient asset inventory management can decrease your profitability in several ways:

+- Longer lead time.
 Staying ahead of the curve on retail trends helps you capitalize on the popular items customers want at the moment.
 If you’re slow to adapt to the changing market, however, customers will look elsewhere and you’ll surrender market share.

+- Too little stock.
 Customers will order from somewhere else if you don’t have what they want in stock.
 At the very least, stockouts will cost you sales.
 If they happen often, you’ll lose customers.

 Investing in an inventory management system can yield excellent ROI.
 Not only does an inventory management system make it easier to get your products to the customers who want them, it can provide valuable insights so that you’re ordering the right inventory at the right time and in the right quantities.